TheEPICturkey/PierresV2/README.md

   * MySQL Workbench
   * HTML
   * CSS
+  * Identity

 ### Description
-* This application allows the user to add engineers and machines to a database.
+* This application allows the user to Make a unique account with a valid email and password, and save ingredients to account.
 * Within the app, the user can:
-  - Add and delete engineers
+  - Sign in with authentication for securitry.
-  - Add and delete machines
+  - Add, edit, combine, and delete flavors, ingredienmts, and items.
-  - Assign engineers to one or machine, or, conversely, one or more machines to an engineer
-  - Add details for each engineer and machine
-  - View a list of all engineers
-  - View a list of all machines
-  - View a list of which machine(s) is/are assigned to a given engineer, or, conversely, which engineer(s) is/are assigned to a given machine

 ### Application Instructions
 * NOTE: In order to run this application, you will need to ensure the following software packages are installed locally: